llopezin/responsive-screening/README.md

 # Tasks
-## Task 1: Bring the data from the REST API to the component and show several users in a bootstrap grid.
+## Task 1: Bring the data from the REST API to the component and show several users in a tailwind grid.
 Once you are done answer these questions:

 1. How will you handle backend API errors?
 Describe in detail the approach and explain why you opted for it